-Four adults, 2 healthy subjects and 2patients were tested in this study.
+Four adults, two healthy subjects and two patients, were tested in this study.
 The MMG signals were acquired via a home probe.
-Many other patients affected with muscle diseases such as current dystrophies and atrophies were tested.
+Many other patients affected with muscle diseases, such as current dystrophies and atrophies, were tested.
 Some of them were affected by Steinert and one by Marie-Charcot-Tooth disease.